PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Source-adapter removal is decided from the post-rewrite GraphIndex, allowing an adapter shared with the root Concat to be removed only after every selected consumer is rewired.
-Add-output fan-out across multiple selected branches and broader mixed-input quantized-post families remain in legacy until independently characterized.
+Pad/Slice and other uncharacterized Add operands, plus broader mixed-input quantized-post families, remain in legacy until independently characterized.
 The indexed
 pseudo-LeakyRelu family recognizes the complete `ReLU(x) - alpha * ReLU(-x)` diamond with either Mul operand order and direct